boldbi/boldbi-docker/README.md

 # How to use this image?

 The above Bold BI image can be deployed using Docker or Docker Compose.
-In the following section, we are going to starts BoldBI and a separate PostgreSQL instance with volume mounts for data persistence usin Docker Compose.
+In the following section, we are going to start the Bold BI application and a separate PostgreSQL instance with volume mounts for data persistence using Docker Compose.

-1. Download docker compose file using the following command.
+1. Download the Docker Compose file by using the following command.

    ```sh
    curl -o docker-compose.yml "https://raw.githubusercontent.com/Vinoth-Krishnamoorthy/boldbi-docker/main/deploy/single-container-pre-configured/docker-compose.yml"
    ```
-3. Open the docker compose file and fill the mandatory fields - <b>APP_URL</b> and <b>Unlock Key</b>.
+2. Open the Docker Compose file, fill in the mandatory fields, and save it.
+You can refer to the guidance provided below for filling in the APP_URL and BOLD_SERVICES_UNLOCK_KEY details.

     ![docker-compose-variable](docs/images/docker-compose-variable.png)

-      #### **APP_URL Guidance:**
+      #### APP_URL Guidance
       * Provide the HTTP scheme for APP_URL value.
       For example, <br/>
           `http://example.com` <br/>